unique-EJ/edj-work.gitlab.io/pages/index.md

 This link is only to support Nokia text navigation within the page.
 --><a href="#about-project-creator" tabindex="0" style="font-weight: bold; color: revert; cursor: revert; text-decoration: revert;">About me, this project's creator</a>

+![A photo of myself - cropped to show only my face on a non-specific background of the residential home I was living in](/EDJ-photo-cropped-image-2025-09-27-from-CHOICE-AL.jpg "A photo of myself, cropped to my face")

 "I am reflective, thought sharing and humour-ous."
+&ZeroWidthSpace;&NoBreak;
 "Life in society is delicate, awkward or tricky, inter-personal and subjective to change of values from different views or different understanding."

-![A photo of myself - cropped to show only my face on a non-specific background of the residential home I was living in](/EDJ-photo-cropped-image-2025-09-27-from-CHOICE-AL.jpg "A photo of myself, cropped to my face")
+&ZeroWidthSpace;&NoBreak;

-If you do not know, I sometimes have feelings of worry of possible threats to me and I am challenged by my problems living around people, disability with some memories and some anxieties with wanting to pick and put together words in my messages to answer people with, a little carefully or cautiously - a lack of trust in knowing all of the words to put my thinking processes into full phrases.
+If you do not know, I sometimes have feelings of worry of possible threats to me
+and I am challenged by my problems living around people, disability with some memories
+and some anxieties with wanting to pick and put together words in my messages
+to answer people with, a little carefully or cautiously - a lack of trust in knowing
+all of the words to put my thinking processes into full phrases.
+&ZeroWidthSpace;&NoBreak;
 I have some skills from school and living - and there is more to me.
 Also, I created a document with more, over on my other website, linked through (on) my "link in bio" [profile page](https://gravatar.com/changeabilitee) and you can contact me from there.

+<span data-is-target="yes"><!-- This is to help the styling. --></span>

 My past negative experience of mental health treatment, with my Mum and Dad trying to help too, has given me a distrust of help from people or authority with a worrying need to keep myself